schubergphilis/terraform-aws-mcaf-avm/README.md

 ## IAM Permissions Boundaries

-The module `tfe_workspace` supports setting a Permission Boundary on the workspace user or role by passing down permissions_boundary workspace_boundary and workload_boundary.
+The module `tfe_workspace` supports setting a Permission Boundary on the workspace `iam_user` or `iam_role` by passing down `permissions_boundaries.workspace_boundary` and `permissions_boundaries.workspace_boundary_name`.

-The workspace permissions boundary will be attached to the workspace `iam_role`/ `iam_user`.
-In case you want to reference a permission boundary that needs to be attached to every IAM role/user that will be created by the workspace role/user then you can create this permission boundary by specifying permissions_boundaries.workload_boundary.
+In case you want to reference a permission boundary that needs to be attached to every IAM role/user that will be created by the workspace role/user then you can create this permission boundary by specifying `permissions_boundaries.workload_boundary` and `permissions_boundaries.workload_boundary_name`.

 ```hcl